 When you get started, you’ll shadow an experienced financial advisor.
 They’ll invite you to appointments to learn how they work with clients.
 During these meetings, you’ll learn how they probe for questions and offer solutions to client problems.
 Shadowing successful financial advisors is an excellent way to learn best practices for your business.

-After a period of time, you have the opportunity to take the lead on client calls while the mentor watches how you perform.
-They are there to answer questions you don’t know the answer to and ensure that you complete all of your paperwork properly.
+After a period of time, you have the opportunity to take the lead on client calls while the mentor evaluates you.
+They are there to answer your questions and ensure you complete all of your paperwork properly.
 Additionally, they’ll provide feedback on how to improve for future client meetings.

 3. Meet All Continuing Education Requirements